jamespmernin/Rails-Ninja/README.md

 end
 ```

-Next, run `rails g controller Senseis` and follow the same steps you followed for `dojos_controller.rb`.
-Here's the index method again:
+Next, run `rails g controller Senseis` and follow the same steps you followed for `dojos_controller.rb`.  the index method again:

 ```rb
 def index